IFRS 12 paras B12-B18, disclosures for material joint ventures and associates and summary for immaterial JVs and associates

 In terms of iron ore pellet capacity, the Kirandul-Vizag system has 8 million tonnes of annual pellet capacity; and the Dabuna-Paradeep system has 12 million tonnes of annual pellet capacity.

 AMNS India completed the acquisition of the portfolio of strategic infrastructure assets from Essar Group.
-The remaining assets which were pending due to regulatory approvals have been acquired during 2024 and include a 16 million-tonne per annum all-weather, deep draft terminal at Visakhapatnam, Andhra Pradesh (along with an integrated conveyor connected to AMNS India’s iron ore pellet plant in the port city) and a 100- kilometer Gandhar – Hazira transmission line, connecting AMNS India’s steelmaking complex with the central electricity grid.
+The remaining assets which were pending due to regulatory approvals have been acquired during 2024 and include a 16 million-tonne per annum all-weather, deep draft terminal at Visakhapatnam, Andhra Pradesh (along with an integrated conveyor connected to AMNS India’s iron ore pellet plant in the port city) and a 100-kilometer Gandhar – Hazira transmission line, connecting AMNS India’s steelmaking complex with the central electricity grid.

-On March 16, 2020, AMNS Luxembourg entered into a 5.1 billion ten-year term loan agreement with various Japanese banks which is guaranteed by ArcelorMittal and NSC in proportion to their interests in the joint venture.
-On March 30, 2023, AMNS Luxembourg entered into an additional 5 billion ten-year term loan agreement at floating rate with various Japanese banks.
-The proceeds of the loan, which is guaranteed by ArcelorMittal and NSC in proportion to their respective interests in the joint venture, is used for the purposes of financing the expenditures necessary for the implementation of phase 1A of expansion to increase production at the Hazira facility to 15 million tonnes.
-The loan consists of Tranche A, Tranche B and Tranche C of 2 billion, 1 billion and 2 billion, respectively, and is arranged to be disbursed by April 30, 2026 at the request of AMNS Luxembourg.
+On March 16, 2020 and March 30, 2023, AMNS Luxembourg entered into 5.1 billion and 5 billion ten-year term loan agreements, respectively, with various Japanese banks.
+The proceeds of the loan agreements, which are guaranteed by ArcelorMittal and NSC in proportion to their respective interests in the joint venture, are used for the purposes of expansion financing.
+The 5 billion ten-year term loan consists of 3 tranches to be disbursed by April 30, 2026 at the request of AMNS Luxembourg.

 In terms of iron ore mining assets, AMNS India operates the Thakurani mine in the Keonjhar district of Odisha and the Ghoraburhani-Sagasahi mine in the Sudargarh district of Odisha.